usami-muzugi/ITSource/src/main/java/cn/ximcloud/itsource/demo/jfc/Java2D/README.txt

 Control panel.

-For less garbage collection and smoother animation for the Intro and other animated demos run with command line argument:
+For less garbage collection and smoother animation for the Intro and owner animated demos run with command line argument:

     java -jar -ms48m Java2Demo.jar